sbt/sbt-native-packager/src/sphinx/archetypes/java_app/my-first-project.rst

 configuration relative to that packager.
 For example, windows MSIs require UUIDs for all packages which are used to uniquely identifiy two packages that may have the same name.

-Next, let's look at how to :doc:`Add configuration files <AddingConfiguration>` to use with our script.
+Next, let's look at how to :doc:`customize the executable bash/bat scripts<customize>`.